-- A Virtual product is one that doesn’t require shipping.
-For example, selling a service.
+- Virtual – one that doesn’t require shipping.
+For example, a service.

-- A Downloadable product is much like a virtual one.
-It’s not shipping but your customers are given a downloadable file.
-For example, digital album, PDF magazine, or even photo.
+- Downloadable – much like a virtual product, but customers are given a downloadable file.
+For example, digital album, PDF magazine, or photo.

-- An External or Affiliate product is one that you list and describe on your website but is sold elsewhere.
+- External or Affiliate – one that you list and describe on your website but is sold elsewhere.

-- A Variable product is a product that has variations, each of which may have a different SKU, price, stock option, etc. For example, a t-shirt available in different colors and/or sizes.
+- Variable – a product with variations, each of which may have a different SKU, price, stock option, etc. For example, a t-shirt available in different colors and/or sizes.

 - Other types are often added by extensions.
-For example our Subscriptions extension adds new product types as does the Memberships extension.
+For example, WooCommerce Subscriptions adds new product types as does WooCommerce Memberships.

-Under the editor is the Product Type panel.
-Define the product type (as outlined above) and whether it is a downloadable (digital) or virtual (service) product.
-Just note virtual products don’t require shipping — an order containing virtual products won’t calculate any shipping costs.
+- Go to the Product Data panel, and select downloadable (digital) or virtual (service) if applicable.
+Note: Virtual products don’t require shipping — an order with virtual products won’t calculate shipping costs.

 The Product Data meta box is where the majority of important data is added for your products.

 - SKU – Stock keep unit (SKU) tracks products.
 Must be unique and should be formatted so it does not match any post IDs.
 For example, post IDs are numbers so a SKU could be WS01.
 That could stand for WooShirt 01.